PixelMelt/starblast/README.md

 # starblastio-mod
-A client mod for the game starblast.io
+Client mods for the game starblast.io